shotgunsoftware/tk-core/docs/platform.rst

 - An interface to startup DCC applications related to the engine that centralizes the business logic of discovering executable paths, setting a proper environment for launch, and initializing toolkit integration during the launch phase.
-The engine implementation should support starting up toolkit within the application in either classic or plugin mode based on the value of an engine configuration setting.
-By following these :ref:`sw-launcher-guidelines`, external scripts or custom toolkit apps can use the core factory method :meth:`sgtk.platform.create_engine_launcher()` to easily obtain all information required to launch the DCC.
+This is described in detail in the :ref:`Launching Software` section.

 Engine Events